-AGN-driven winds are indeed detected in any gas phase, at different ionisation states, velocities and distances from the inner SMBH.
-These range from the sub-relativistic ($0.1-0.25\ c$), highly ionised, ultra-fast outflows (UFOs), arising at few gravitational radii (e.g. \citealt{Chartas_2002}; \citealt{Tombesi_2010}; \citealt{Pounds_2014}; \citealt{Tombesi_2015}; \citealt{Matzeu_2023}; \citealt{Gianolli_2024}), down to the slower ($\sim 500 - 2000$ km/s) outflows detected on kpc-scales, in the atomic and molecular gas phases (e.g. \citealt{Zakamska_Greene_2014}; \citealt{Morganti_2016}, and see \citealt{Cicone_2018} for a review).
-In luminous RQ AGN it has been proposed that the shocks generated by radiatively driven winds can accelerate electrons, producing synchrotron radio emission on scales larger than 100 pc with $\nu$L$_{\nu}$ $\sim$ 10$^{-5}$ L$_{\rm AGN}$ (\citealt{Zakamska_Greene_2014}; \citealt{Nims_2015}).
-However, how the different wind phases are connected to one another is still poorly understood.
+The AGN-driven winds are indeed detected in any gas phase, at different ionisation states, velocities, and distances from the inner SMBH.
+These range from sub-relativistic ($0.1-0.25\ c$), highly ionised, ultra-fast outflows (UFOs), arising at few gravitational radii (e.g. \citealt{Chartas_2002}; \citealt{Tombesi_2010}; \citealt{Pounds_2014}; \citealt{Tombesi_2015}; \citealt{Matzeu_2023}; \citealt{Gianolli_2024}), down to the slower ($\sim 500 - 2000$ km/s) outflows detected on kpc scales, in the atomic and molecular gas phases (e.g. \citealt{Zakamska_Greene_2014}; \citealt{Morganti_2016}, and see \citealt{Cicone_2018} for a review).
+In luminous RQ AGNs, it has been proposed that the shocks generated by radiatively driven winds can accelerate electrons, producing synchrotron radio emission on scales larger than 100 pc with $\nu$L$_{\nu}$ $\sim$ 10$^{-5}$ L$_{\rm AGN}$ (\citealt{Zakamska_Greene_2014}; \citealt{Nims_2015}).
+However, how the different wind phases are connected to each other is still poorly understood.

-Recent observations showed that also low-luminosity (log $P_{1.4 GHz}<10^{24}$ W/Hz) galaxy-scale radio jets, much more common than their high-power counterparts (\citealt{Mauch_2007}, \citealt{Sabater_2019}; \citealt{Venturi_2021}; \citealt{Speranza_2022}; \citealt{Murthy_2022}; \citealt{Cresci_2023}; \citealt{Ulivi_2024}), remain trapped in the ISM for a longer time, affecting the surrounding medium over a large volume (e.g. \citealt{Bicknell_1994}; \citealt{Jarvis_2019}; \citealt{Mukherjee_2025}).
-Such low-power jets can still account for the radio emission observed in RQ AGN.
-Anyway AGN winds and jets can co-exist (e.g. \citealt{Tombesi_2012}; \citealt{Mestici_2024}), making it complicated to understand their potential causal connection.
-In addition, recent works discuss the possibility that ultra-fast outflows can accelerate ultra-high-energy cosmic rays.
+Recent observations also showed that low-luminosity (log $P_{1.4 GHz}<10^{24}$ W/Hz) galaxy-scale radio jets, which are much more common than their high-power counterparts (\citealt{Mauch_2007}, \citealt{Sabater_2019}; \citealt{Venturi_2021}; \citealt{Speranza_2022}; \citealt{Murthy_2022}; \citealt{Cresci_2023}; \citealt{Ulivi_2024}), remain trapped in the ISM for longer, affecting the surrounding medium over a large volume (e.g. \citealt{Bicknell_1994}; \citealt{Jarvis_2019}; \citealt{Mukherjee_2025}).
+Such low-power jets can still account for the radio emission observed in RQ AGNs.
+However, AGN winds and jets can coexist (e.g. \citealt{Tombesi_2012}; \citealt{Mestici_2024}), making it complicated to understand their potential causal connection.
+In addition, recent work discusses the possibility that UFOs can accelerate ultra-high-energy cosmic rays.
 If such associations are confirmed, they would provide further motivation to test whether X-ray UFOs correlate with extended non-thermal radio emission (\citealt{Karwin_2023}; \citealt{Ehlert_2025}).